 Each of the questions below links further down the page to the answers.

 Sheep Rehandling Interval is the period between treatment and when the wool or treated sheep can be safely handled without the need for protective clothing.
 Some products can pose health risks to those handling the sheep for some time after treatment or to those handling the wool shorn from recently treated sheep.
-If a wool-rehandling period is given on the label, this must be observed to protect those handling the sheep or wool, but may also be required for other wool residue issues.
+If a wool harvest interval is given on the label, this must be observed to prevent wool residue issues in shorn wool.

-Meat withholding period (WHP) is the time from chemical application to when an animal may be slaughtered for the domestic market.
-The WHP is mandatory for domestic slaughter and is always on the label.
+Meat Withholding Period (WHP) is the time from chemical application to when an animal may be slaughtered for the domestic market.
+The WHP is mandatory for domestic slaughter and is always on the label, and with the ESI (below) they assist producers to manage chemical residues in product.

-Export slaughter interval (ESI) is the time from chemical application to when an animal may be slaughtered for export.
+Export Slaughter Interval (ESI) is the time from chemical application to when an animal may be slaughtered for export.
 The ESI may not be on the label, but is required by any abattoir that may export meat.
-The ESI can be found in the Products list in LiceBoss Tools, on the current version of the National Sheep Vendor Declaration or on the APVMA website.
+The ESI can be found in the Products list in LiceBoss Tools or on the APVMA website.

 The European Eco-label for Textiles enables consumers to recognize garments that are made from raw wool (i.e. unscoured or ‘greasy’ wool) that meets residue specifications currently deemed acceptable in terms of environmental impact.